Observation of correlated plasmons in low-valence nickelates

 Another notable feature of the plasmons observed here is that they are more heavily damped and disappear at smaller values of in-plane momentum compared to the cuprate.
 In a simple uncorrelated metal, plasmons become heavily damped only once their momentum crosses the particle-hole continuum.
 Indeed, the implications of the anomalous damping of cuprate plasmons has been discussed extensively \cite{Nag2020detection, Mitrano2018Anomalous, Husain2019crossover} and the microscopic origin of this damping remains controversial.
-Possible explanations range from strange metal physics in which plasmons decay into a quantum critical continuum~\cite{Romero-Bermudez2019Anomalous}, or by interband transitions, which effectively extend the Landau damping regime~\cite{Paasch1970Influence}.
+Particular controversy has arisen from inconsistencies among different \gls*{EELS} measurements.
+Early results suggested that plasmons in cuprates could be understood within a conventional uncorrelated framework \cite{Nucker1989plasmons, Nucker1991long}, whereas later studies emphasized the crucial role of electronic correlations \cite{Mitrano2018Anomalous, Husain2019crossover}.
+Review articles have concluded that further investigation is required before a definitive comparison with \gls*{EELS} can be established \cite{Abbamonte2025Collective}.
+Consequently, we focus on comparisons with \gls*{RIXS}, which consistently shows that plasmons damp rapidly with increasing momentum \cite{Mitrano2024Exploring, Hepting2018Threedimensional, Lin2020Doping, Nag2020detection, Hepting2022Gapped, Singh2022Acoustic, Hepting2023Evolution, Bejas2024Plasmon, Nag2024Impacta, Nakata2025Outofphasea}.
+Possible explanations for the strong damping range from strange metal physics in which plasmons decay into a quantum critical continuum~\cite{Romero-Bermudez2019Anomalous}, or by interband transitions, which effectively extend the Landau damping regime~\cite{Paasch1970Influence}.
 We find that this anomalous plasmon damping is even stronger in nickelates, which can shed further light on this problem.